 South Dakota has no statewide stay at home order in place.

-Essential employees in Tennessee include those that work with food and beverage, patient care, emergency services, and public works.
+Essential workers in Tennessee include those that work with food and beverage, patient care, emergency services, and public works.

 Texas counties differ when it comes to essential services and employees.
 Overall, the State recognizes the urgent need for healthcare professionals, first responders, public workers, farmers, and emergency services.